zanymuzik/notes/TF Deployment (dl.ai).md

 - Quantization after training is done on the model
 	- vs quantizing the model during training
 - Improvement in model size and latency
-- at the cost of  Degradation in model accuracy
+	- at the cost of degradation in model accuracy
--
+- Quantization uses onk